2022-2023 Fowler Fellows

 At UCLA, Ashley’s research employs chemical proteomics strategies to uncover the functional impact of labeling RNA-binding proteins (RBPs) with cysteine-reactive chemical probes.
 RNA-binding proteins are crucial for various biological processes and are implicated in several diseases, particularly neurodegenerative disorders, but have not historically been a major focus for small molecule drug development efforts.
 Although previous chemoproteomic studies have revealed that RBPs are amenable to labeling by cysteine-reactive covalent probes, these studies have not defined the functional consequences of said labeling events.
 Ashley’s research has shown that covalent modification of RBPs with these probes can dramatically alter that RNA-RBP interactome, both by blocking RNA-RBP interactions and by initiating degradation of RBPs.
 Ultimately, these findings should aid in the prioritization of sites within RBPs for drug development, as well as expand our understanding of the functions of individual RBPs.

-Logan Richards is a fifth year Biochemistry, Molecular and Structural Biology (BMSB) student in Dr. Jose Rodriguez’s group.
-Prior to coming to UCLA in 2017, Logan received his B.S. in Biochemistry and Molecular Biology from UCI, where he studied the structure and thermodynamics of P450 enzymes with Dr. Thomas Poulos.
+Alex Stevens is a fourth year Biochemistry, Molecular and Structural Biology (BMSB) graduate student in Dr. Hong Zhou’s group.
+Alex received his B.S. in Biochemistry from Arizona State University, where he researched G protein-coupled receptor structures in the lab of Dr. Wei Liu.